How to Store Your Wheels and Tyres

 Choose Accessories Wisely

 Some discount 4X4 accessories make tyre storage simple.
 For instance, Tyre Totes make it easier to handle your tyres for storage.
-If you use these, be sure to put them on after you bag your tyres.
+If you use these, be sure to put them on after you bag your kumho tyres australia.
 If you plan to store your wheels and tyres in a garage or workshop, reclaim some of your storage space with a storage caddy that fits over the stack of tyres.

 When it comes down to it, proper tyre storage is a matter of taking some simple steps to prevent outgassing and dry rot.
 By following the tips given here, you can ensure that your seasonal tyres last as long as they’re designed to.